bistrulli/REMEMBER/README.md

 ### Using with Google Colab

-You can run the example notebook directly in Google Colab using the following link:
+You can run REMEMBER notebook directly in Google Colab using the following link:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bistrulli/REMEMBER/blob/main/replicateExp.ipynb)